Soil Moisture & Watering Before Harvest

 Digging & Harvesting

 How you harvest your garlic will likely depend on the amount of garlic you are growing.
 In gardens and small areas, a pitchfork or broadfork can be used to loosen the soil under the garlic before pulling.
 In market gardens or commercial fields, an undercutter bar is pulled behind a tractor and run under the garlic bulbs to loosen the roots and make harvesting easy.
-It is very important to be careful in order to not damage the bulbs while doing this task.
-Any nicks or bruises can be a route for pathogens like rot or mould and can also make the bulbs unmarketable or unable to store properly.
+It is very important to be careful in order not to damage the bulbs while doing this task.
+Any nicks or bruises can be a route for pathogens like rot or mould and can also leave the garlic unmarketable or unable to store properly.

 Once the garlic bulbs have been loosened from the soil, the plants can be pulled out of the ground and given an initial cleaning (i.e. brushing of excess soil) either in the field or in another area such as a shed.
 It is preferable to keep the bulbs out of direct sunlight when high temperatures are expected as it can damage them or cause green blotches that decrease their marketability.
-Depending on the region, some growers leave their garlic in the field for a few days to dry.

 Next → Curing and Storage